AuthenticExecution/env/README.md

 ### TrustZone

 - Our modified OPTEE OS must be installed on the machine.
 [More info](trustzone/README.md)
 - The docker container of the Event Manager prints on the same terminal both the outputs of the normal and the secure world.
-In addition, to stop the container one must enter the escape sequence `qqqq`
-  - It is not possible to stop the container using CTRL-C
+  - At startup, the container automatically logs in as `root` and lauches the event manager

 ### Native